stuttlepress/ComfyUI-Wan-VACE-Video-Joiner/README.md

 I have not tested this workflow under the new Nodes 2.0 UI.

-Model loading and inference is isolated in a subgraph, so It should be easy to modify this workflow for your preferred setup.
-Just replace the provided sampler subgraph with one that implements your stuff, then plug it into the workflow.
+Model loading and inference is isolated in subgraphs, so It should be easy to modify this workflow for your preferred setup.
+Just replace the provided subgraphs with one that implements your stuff, then plug it into the workflow.

 I am happy to answer questions about the workflow.
 I am less happy to instruct you on the basics of ComfyUI usage.